microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

 ## CAN Configuration

-To configure CAN FD, add the "CAN FD" module from the "Device Resources" section.
-The setup process has 5 sections.
-The first is clock setup.
-For this setup, configure the CAN1 PLIB to use FOSC, then move onto the CAN1_FD configuration window
+To configure CAN FD, add the CAN FD module from the Device Resources section.
+The setup has five sections, the first being the clock setup.
+For this setup, configure the CAN1 PLIB to use FOSC, then move to the CAN1_FD configuration window.

 ![CAN PLIB Image](images/can_plib.png)

-The second step is Bit Rate Settings.
+The second step is Bit Rate settings.
 This configures the nominal and data bit rate (if applicable) based on FCAN.
-For this example, a 500 Kbps nominal rate and 2Mbps data rate are selected, the nominal bit rate having 80 time quantas per bit, the data bit rate having 20 time quantas per bit, and the sample point being 80% for both bit rates.
+For this example, a 500 Kbps nominal rate and 2 Mbps data rate are selected, the nominal bit rate having 80 time quantas per bit, the data bit rate having 20 time quantas per bit, and the sample point being 80% for both bit rates.

 ![CAN Config Image 1](images/can_config1.png)

 The third step is general settings.
 This only has two options: Enable ISO CRC and Enable Error Interrupt.
-The ISO CRC is a standard for CAN FD and is in enabled for this example, but some older CAN FD devices/buses may use the non-ISO CRC.
+The ISO CRC is a standard for CAN FD and is enabled for this example, but some older CAN FD devices/buses may use the non-ISO CRC.
 The Error Interrupt is for potential issues on messages/buses, and is not used in this demonstration.

 The fourth step is the FIFO settings.
 Here is where the transmit and receive FIFOs are set up.
-It allows for setting up depth, payload size, and TX/RX selection for each FIFO, while showing how much of the FIFO space is being consumed by the currently selected FIFOs.
+It allows for setting up depth, payload size and TX/RX selection for each FIFO, while showing how much of the FIFO space is being consumed by the currently selected FIFOs.
 In addition, this allows for selecting specific interrupt triggers for each FIFO which will generate the function prototypes/pointers for these interrupts in the code.
 In this example, the TXQ is used as the transmit FIFO, with FIFO1 and FIFO2 being set as receive.
-All three are set to a depth of 6 and a payload of 32 bytes, with both receive FIFOs set to interrupt on not-empty.
+All three are set to a depth of six and a payload of 32 bytes, with both receive FIFOs set to interrupt on not-empty.

 ![CAN Config Image 2](images/can_config2.png)

-The fifth and final step is the Filter Object Settings.
+The fifth and final step is the Filter Object settings.
 This allows for setup of masks and filters, which determine which message IDs are accepted.
 Each filter object can be associated with a specific receive FIFO and any number of message IDs can be entered, which will automatically set up the masks/filters to accept those IDs.
 FIFO1 will respond to messages with an ID of 0x111 and FIFO2 will respond to messages with an ID of 0x585.
 We will setup their responses later in code.

 ![CAN Config Image 3](images/can_config3.png)
 ![CAN Config Image 4](images/can_config4.png)

-#### TMR0 Configuration:
+#### Timer0 (TMR0) Configuration
-After setting up CAN, we still need the 1 second timer since we wanted to periodically transmit CAN frames every 1 second.
-We will use the TMR0 module to generate an interrupt every 1 second.
-Add the TMR0 module from the device resources and configure it as follows.
+After setting up CAN, a 1s timer is needed to periodically transmit CAN frames every 1s.
+Use the TMR0 module to generate an interrupt every 1s.
+Add the TMR0 module from Device Resources and configure it as follows.
 Similar to the CAN FIFO interrupts, we will have to manually code the interrupt behavior later.

 ![TMR0 Setup Image](images/tmr0.png)

-#### Pin Configuration:
+#### Pin Configuration
-Now that the modules are setup, use the Pin Grid View to configure the pins as inputs and outputs.
-Setup PORTB0 as CANTX and PORTB3 as CANRX.
-Also, configure pin PORTF3 as an output to control the on-board LED.
+After configuring the modules, use the **Pin Grid View** tab to configure the pins as inputs and outputs.
+Set PORTB0 as CANTX and PORTB3 as CANRX.
+Also, configure the PORTF3 pin as output to control the on-board LED.

-Remember: JTAG has to be disabled for PORTB0 to work as CANTX.
+Remember, JTAG has to be disabled for PORTB0 to work as CANTX.

 ![Pin Module Setup Image](images/pin_grid_view.png)

-The last thing you need to do is click the Generate button in MCC and it will generate the application code.
-You can now close MCC.
+The last step is to click the **Generate** button to generate the application code.
+MCC can now be closed

 ### Interrupt Code
-After using MCC, we have a fully functional API to handle our CAN communication as well as a timer generating an interrupt every 1 second.
-We only need to implement 3 functions manually, 1 for each of the 2 FIFO's interrupts (since they generate an interrupt when they become not empty) and 1 for the TMR0 interrupt.
+After using MCC, we have a fully functional API to handle our CAN communication as well as a timer generating an interrupt every 1s.
+Three functions need to be implemented manually: one for each of the two FIFO interrupts, since they generate an interrupt when they become not empty, and 1 for the TMR0 1s interrupt.

-To do this, create a file named `canfd_interrupts.h`, then add the following content:
+To do this, create a file named `canfd_interrupts.h`, then add the content below.

-Since the code we are about to write references the API's CAN objects and PIN definitions for easy access, we need to make sure we can access both.
+Since the needed code references the API's CAN objects and PIN definitions for easy access, we need to make sure we can access both.
 ```c
 #include "mcc_generated_files/can/can1.h"
 #include "mcc_generated_files/system/pins.h"`
 ```
-The first FIFO responds to any message with an ID of 0x111 with a message ID of 0x222 and echos the content back
+The first FIFO responds to any message that has a message ID of 0x111 by echoing the content back but with a different message ID, 0x222.
 ```c
 void CAN1_FIFO1CustomHandler(void)
 {